drug-design/course/docs/chapters/protein-structure.md

 ### Hetero-Oligomers: Different Polypeptide Chains

-More than one type of subunit can aggregate together to form the protein unit.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/hetero-oligomers-different-polypeptide-chains-37474eba'><i class='fa fa-play' aria-hidden='true'></i></button>More than one type of subunit can aggregate together to form the protein unit.
 In this case it is also common to find multiple copies of various subunits.
 For example the F1 ATPase has three copies of two different subunits (blue and purple subunits) and three more unique subunits (red, yellow, and green subunits).
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer